 - 1:15-2:15 pm Session One: Looking at the collection from all angles: Interactive representations of collection objects at the UW-Stout, with Heather Stecklein

-- 2:15-2:45 pm: TCART Sponsored Coffee & Mingle Break — Optional Tour (Library and Archives, lead by Lori Williamson, MNHS Collections)
+- 2:15-2:45 pm: Coffee & Mingle Break, Sponsored by Hollinger Metal Edge — Optional Tour (Library and Archives, led by Lori Williamson, MNHS Collections)

 - 2:45-3:45 pm: Session Two: Finding Aid, Meet Facebook, with Sarah Barsness and Anjanette Schussler, and Using a Blog to Disseminate Your Digital Collections and Find New Users, with Kathie Otto